SDM-TIB/TrustKG/README.md

 Anna Beer, Mauricio Brunet, Vibhav Srivastava, and Maria-Esther Vidal.
 Leibniz Data Manager -- A Research Data Management System.
 ESWC 2022 Poster and Demos.

+The open [demo](https://service.tib.eu/ldmservice/demo) illustrates the main features of LDM.
 ## Federated Query Processing
 [DeTrusty](https://github.com/SDM-TIB/DeTrusty) is a SPARQL federated query engine with the focus on the explainability and trustworthiness of the query result.